sass/sass/spec/at-rules/extend.md

   [current style rule]: ../style-rules.md#current-style-rule

-* Let `selector` be the result of evaluating all interpolation in `rule`'s selector and parsing the result as a list of simple selectors.
+* Let `target` be the result of evaluating all interpolation in `rule`'s selector and parsing the result as a list of simple selectors.

-* If `selector` contains any parent selectors, throw an error.
+* If `target` contains any parent selectors, throw an error.

-* Let `extension` be an [extension](#extension) whose extender is the current style rule's selector and whose target is `selector`.
+* Let `extension` be an [extension](#extension) whose extender is the current style rule's selector and whose target is `target`.

 * Add `extension` to [the current module][]'s extensions.